When an owner does not follow a daily dental care routine for their Boxer dog, that dog can develop a huge number of health problems.

 Won't it take up too much time to keep cleaning my Boxer dog's teeth?

-Once a dog is trained, this will only take about 5 minutes per day and can save your dog's life.
+Once a dog is trained to sit nice, this will only take about 5 minutes per day and can save your dog's life.
 Once you fall into a normal schedule, this should become as natural as any other grooming or care element.

 What do I do if my Boxer hates having his teeth cleaned?